Hjorthmedh/RGCmorphology/ms/intro.md

 ## Hoxd10 contain multiple subtypes

-**TODO: Rewrite**
-Out of the five RGC types, the Hoxd10 seems to perform poorest in both classification and clustering results.
-As noted at the start of the Results, our earlier work [@Dhande2013-vp] suggested that Hoxd10 labels multiple RGC types, rather than just one type.
+Out of the five RGC types, Hoxd10 performs poorest in both classification and clustering results.
+As noted at the start of the results section, our earlier work [@Dhande2013-vp] suggested that Hoxd10 labels multiple RGC types, rather than just one type.
 This mixing of multiple types might account for why cells in the Hoxd10 class are being misclassified at a relatively high rate.

 If two or more morphologically distinct RGC types are included in one genetic type, an algorithm that looks for spatial clustering in